GfSE/SAF-Specification/stakeholders.md

   ***Rationale:  In my role, I need to check whether the system design implements the System Requirements.***
 * What are the normal and extreme environmental conditions for normal operation, for not operational, for storage, and for transport?
 * What are the planned architectural means for risk mitigation?
-* What are the protocols used for exchanging information?

-  ***Rationale:  In my role, I need to validate if they fit the purpose of the system and conform the systems concepts***
 * What are the relationships between the partys involved in the operation of the intended solution?
 * What are the scenarios a system function is utilized in?
 * What concerns and rationals does a Stakeholder have?